astriaorg/docs/docs/running-a-rollup-on-astria-dusknet/3-local-rollup-deployment.md

 ```

 This creates the local environment where the rollup will run.
 Unlike when the
 full dev-cluster is run locally, the sequencer and DA are not spun up.
+The
+dev-net is already running remotely.

+## Create a New Sequencer Account

 Back in the __Astria repo__, run the cli to create the address and key information for a new sequencer account.